model-railroad/tcm/tcm/README.md

     (we do not specifically disconnected from the wifi network).
   - Release the wake lock, to ensure the screen can dim and enter sleep mode.

+Starting with Android 10 (API 29), it is no longer possible to use the WiFiManager feature to force enable the wifi and automatically select an SSID to connect to.